 - Depending on the number of areas receiving treatment, the procedure can take up to two hours.

-A follow-up operation may sometimes be recommended to reduce excess skin.
+Follow-up surgery may sometimes be recommended to reduce excess skin.
 This may occur when large amounts of fat – usually more than five litres – are suctioned.

-Specific techniques include:
+Specific liposuction techniques include:

 Immediately after liposuction

 - to be given antibiotics to prevent infection

 - a small drain to remain in situ for a few days to prevent fluid build-up